mcneel/computeclient_py/docs/Mesh.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :rtype: rhino3dm.Mesh
-.. py:function:: CreateFromSubDControlNet(subd, multiple=False)

-   Create a mesh from a SubD control net

-   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :rtype: rhino3dm.Mesh
 .. py:function:: CreatePatch(outerBoundary, angleToleranceRadians, pullbackSurface, innerBoundaryCurves, innerBothSideCurves, innerPoints, trimback, divisions, multiple=False)

    Construct a mesh patch from a variety of input geometry.